An original poem by Chrome Dome Mike Kimbro

 You can show it to your high school principal.

 Copyright © Michael Kimbro 2018.
 All rights reserved.

-Keywords: Poems about police cameras, photographic poetry, Odes about photographers.
+Keywords: Poems about body cameras, automobile video poetry, Odes about photographers.